sankaranv/sankaranv.github.io/index.md

 sidebar_link: false
 ---

-I work at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) as a Project Associate, and am fortunate to be advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
-I am associated with the [Robert Bosch Centre for Data Science and Artificial Intelligence](https://rbc-dsai.iitm.ac.in/) and the [RISE-IIL Lab](https://rise-iil.github.io).
+I am a first-year MS student at the [College of Information and Computer Sciences, UMass Amherst](https://www.cics.umass.edu/).
+My research interests span different facets of Machine Learning; I am currently interested in making AI systems explainable.
+I enjoy looking for inspiration from psychology, philosophy and the arts.

-My research lies in the area of machine learning on graphs; my primary work is on hypergraph clustering with modularity and spectral methods.
+Before coming to UMass, I worked at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) as a Project Associate, where I was fortunate to be advised by [Prof. Balaraman Ravindran](https://www.cse.iitm.ac.in/~ravi/).
+I was associated with the [Robert Bosch Centre for Data Science and Artificial Intelligence](https://rbc-dsai.iitm.ac.in/) and the [RISE-IIL Lab](https://rise-iil.github.io).
+My primary work was on hypergraph clustering with modularity and spectral methods.
 In the process, I was also fortunate to work in collaboration with [Prof. Srinivasan Parthasarathy](http://web.cse.ohio-state.edu/~parthasarathy.2/), The Ohio State University.
-I previously worked on end-to-end clustering with deep neural networks.
-I enjoy looking for inspiration from psychology, philosophy and the arts as well.

 Prior to this, I graduated with a B.E in Electrical and Electronics Engineering from [SSN College of Engineering](http://www.ssn.edu.in/), affliated to [Anna University](https://www.annauniv.edu/).
 Before that, I spent time writing theatrical plays and thinking about how to connect disparate elements with stories.